sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 Number is 14
 ```

-Whenever we're specifying cases, it's always good practice to specify a default case, in case no other is matched.
+Whenever we're specifying cases, it's always good practice to specify a default case in the event that no other is matched.
 We do this by using the underscore `_` symbol.

-Of course, this is a very simple case, but we might want to implement a collection of cases when, for example, we're expecting a user input, or a process known return value; there are countless applications for using `case`.
+Of course, this is a very simple case, but we might want to implement a collection of cases when, for example, we're expecting a user input or a known return value from a given process; there are countless applications for using `case`.

 ---

 # Pipes
-For those already familiar with piping in `bash` or `zsh`, pipes are a convenient syntax for chaining together functions in a way that makes the code more readable and easier to understand.
-Pipes allow us to pass the output of one function as the input to another function, without the need for nested function calls or temporary variables.
+For those already familiar with piping in `bash` or `zsh`, pipes are convenient syntactical constructs for chaining together functions in a way that makes the code more readable and easier to understand.
+Pipes allow us to pass the output of one function as the input to another function without the need for nested function calls or temporary variables.
 This results in a more efficient use of resources and generally more performant code.

-Although `bash` is mostly defined as a procedural language, pipes are common in functional languages; they go well with the functional programming philosophy where we write chains of functions.
+Although `bash` is mostly defined as a procedural language, pipes are common in functional languages; they go well with the functional programming philosophy.

 We can pipe in Elixir by using the `|>` operator: